determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 -  ``--early-stopping``: If provided, the experiment will terminate if a new best-configuration has not been found in the last ``early-stopping`` trials.
 Default: ``None``, corresponding to no such early stopping.

-***************
- Final Details
-***************

-The logs of the ``single`` search runner experiment will contain information regarding the size of the model, the GPU memory available, the activation memory required per example, and an approximate computation of the maximum batch size per zero stage (which is used to guide the starting point for all autotuning searches).
-When a best-performing DS configuration is found, the corresponding ``json`` configuration file will be written to the search runner's checkpoint directory, along with a file detailing the configuration's corresponding metrics.

-The logs of the single search runner experiment contain information regarding the model size, available GPU memory, activation memory required per example, and an approximate computation of the maximum batch size per zero stage.
-This information guides the starting point for all autotuning searches.
-When a best-performing DeepSpeed (DS) configuration is found, the corresponding json configuration file is written to the search runner's checkpoint directory along with a file that details the configuration's corresponding metrics.

-The custom experiment holds the visualization and summary tables outlining the results for every Trial.
-Initially, a one-step profiling Trial is created to gather initial profiling information about the model and available hardware.
-The orchestrator experiment then takes the initial profiling information and creates a series of Trials to search for the most optimal hyperparameters for the experiment.
-These Trials are submitted with each reporting metrics back such as FLOPS_per_gpu, throughput (samples/second), and latency timing information.